scrapy/scrapy/docs/topics/settings.rst

             "SOME_SETTING": "some value",
         }

-It's often better to provide a :meth:`~scrapy.Spider.update_settings` instead, and settings set there should use the "spider" priority explicitly:
+It's often better to implement :meth:`~scrapy.Spider.update_settings` instead, and settings set there should use the "spider" priority explicitly:

 .. code-block:: python